Werx Academy

 - Provide monthly photo updates and inventory counts

-- Use the same terminology as your AIA forms (G702/G703)
+- Use the same terms as your G702 and G703 forms

 - Attach photos, receipts, and custody notes to SOV items

-- Auto-calculate “previously stored,” “currently stored,” and credits
+- Auto-calculate previously stored, currently stored, and credits

 - Track retainage on stored materials consistently